okbob/plpgsql_check/README.md

 * `sequence: name` - create ephemeral temporary sequence

-* `assert-schema: varname` - check-time assertation - ensure so schema specified by variable is valid
+* `assert-schema: varname` - check-time assertion - ensure so schema specified by variable is valid

 * `assert-table: [ varname_schema, ] , varname` - ensure so table name specified by variables (by constant tracing) is valid

-* `assert-column: [varname_schema, ], varname_table , varname` - ensure so column spefified by variables is valid
+* `assert-column: [varname_schema, ], varname_table , varname` - ensure so column specified by variables is valid

 Pragmas `enable:tracer` and `disable:tracer`are active for Postgres 12 and higher